 “I have done my best.”
 That is about all the philosophy of living one needs. – Lin Yutang

 Best advice you can give someone training and wishing to start training in Taekwondo?

 Remember that training for Taekwondo is an individual process and there is no time frame or skill level you have to achieve, just improving your own skill is all you need to do.
 And then practice what you’ve learnt.
 I know I am still working on things I learnt as a white and yellow belt, so there is always more you can learn.

 What other activities apart from Taekwondo do you enjoy?

 I must admit that I love my Playstation, but I also love movies, TV shows and spending time with friends.
 I really enjoy a game of tennis or squash if I can fit one it.

 Favourite movie(s) and why?

-As President of the largest Film Society in Australia, I see a lot of movies so I have a lot of favourites.
-City of Lost Children, Dave, Batteries Not Included, True Lies, Star Wars, Willow and many more.
-But I love any film that has someone achieving something they never thought they could do.
+Being involved in the largest Film Society in Australia, I’ve seen a lot of movies so I have a lot of favourites.
+City of Lost Children, The Fifth Element, Batteries Not Included, Star Wars, Willow and many more.
+But I love any film where someone achieves something they never thought they could do.

 I have a mouthful of sweet teeth, so anything sweet is great, but I also love Asian food and copious amounts of coffee.

 With regards to Taekwondo where do you see yourself in 5 years?, 10 years?